talwrii/awesome-nook-str-eink-display/readme.md

 1. Press it and you are done

-## Hurdle number two
+## Hurdle firmware page discourages you from downloading firmware

 Downloading firmware.
 Some of the documentation muttered about automatic firmware downloads but you can still download the firmware [here](https://help.barnesandnoble.com/hc/en-us/articles/5583185727643-NOOK-Simple-Touch-Simple-Touch-with-GlowLight-Software-Updates under the manual download section)

 I may well include the firmware here for posterity - though do you trust me to download firmware.

-## Hurdle number two: Usb device not being detected
+## Hurdle: Usb device not being detected

 When I plugged in the nook it started charging, but I could not see the device from a mac.

 This [blogpost](https://www.reddit.com/r/nook/comments/kj0lud/nook_first_edition_not_recognized_by_computer/) suggested trying different cables.

+I shall stop here and buy some USB cables.